 - Single sign-on (SSO).
-This one-stop authentication method enables users to maintain one account that automatically logs them in to multiple applications or websites with a single ID and password.
+This one-stop authentication method enables users to maintain one account that automatically logs them into multiple applications or websites with a single ID and password.
 SSO works by establishing the user's identity and then sharing this information with each application or system that requires it.

 - Push authentication.
-This is an automated mobile device authentication technique where the security system automatically issues a third, single-use identification code to the user's mobile device.
+This is an automated mobile device authentication technique where the security system automatically issues a third, single-use identification passcode or push notification to the user's mobile device.
 For example, users who want to access a secured system enter their user ID and password and a security system automatically issues a third, single-use identification code to their mobile device.
 Users enter that code into the system to gain access.
 Push authentication simplifies MFA by providing users with a third code, eliminating the need to remember it.

 - Passwordless authentication.
 Passwordless authentication forgoes the use of conventional passwords in favor of additional authentication factors such as hardware tokens or biometrics, including fingerprints and face recognition.
 Remembering passwords is hard, so this makes it easier for users to authenticate as well as improves the security posture of an organization, as most phishing attacks target password vulnerabilities for unauthorized access.